u-root/u-bmc/README.md

 contents of build/boot/keys/ after building as u-bmc will only accept updates signed with these keys.

-# Hacking

-To run the simulator and the integration test you need a special Qemu from https://github.com/openbmc/qemu.
-Using the upstream Qemu will not work predictably.

 ## Simulator

 Trying out u-bmc is easiest using the simulator.